yfzhou42/YunFan.Zhou.github.io/games.markdown

 Censoring makes it challenging to compute $$BS(t;F_\theta)$$.
 For patients censored before time t, we do not observe $$1[T \leq t]$$.
-However, if the true censoring CDF $$G$$ were known, we could use re-weighting to estimate the BS:
+However, if the true censoring CDF $$G$$ were known, we could use re-weighting to estimate the BS (derivation in the paper):

 $$\begin{align*}
 BS_G(t;F_\theta) &=  \mathbb{E} \Big[